Hiring Pipeline Mistakes That Lose Top Candidates

 One of the most damaging hiring pipeline mistakes is slow progress.
 High performers rarely wait.
 Industry research shows a large share of candidates abandon lengthy hiring processes.
 A candidate who hears nothing after an interview is likely to accept another offer.
 In practice this means a design lead may be gone after a single day of silence if a competitor moves quickly.

 Fix: Set stage-based SLAs.
-For example: phone screen within three business days, on-site or panel interview within seven days, decision within two business days after final interview.
+For example, complete the phone screen within three business days, schedule the panel interview within seven days, and make a decision within two business days of the final interview.
 Use your ATS to flag breaches and send automated but personalized updates.
-Track SLA breaches weekly so you can spot recurring bottlenecks and stop losing candidates in pipeline early.
+Track SLA breaches weekly so you can identify recurring bottlenecks and reduce early-stage candidate loss.

 2. Weak or Misleading Job Descriptions